Understanding Skin Thickness and How it Affects Your Rhinoplasty

 For Patients with Thin Skin

-Dr. Bared will take the time during the rhinoplasty procedure to prevent the appearance of irregularities and asymmetries in these patients by using certain camouflaging grafts and soft tissue.
+Dr. Bared will take the time during the rhinoplasty procedure to prevent the appearance of irregularities and asymmetries in thin-skinned patients by using certain camouflaging grafts and soft tissue.
 He will avoid using specific grafts to avoid any indication the patient had work done.

 In some cases, Dr. Bared may also use a thin layer of tissue from the temporalis muscle to help prevent irregularities and asymmetries after surgery.
 If performed successfully, these patients can enjoy the results sooner post-surgery.
-These refinements can be preserved in time as the nose continues to heal and the swelling resolves.
+These refinements can be preserved in time, as the nose continues to heal and the swelling resolves.

 For Patients with Thick Skin

-Try to imagine a thick sheet covering a marble statue.
-The more that statue reduces in size, the less evident the statue’s shape becomes.
+This concept may seem counterintuitive, because he is not taking away cartilage to make the nose appear smaller or more refined.
+But to illustrate this concept, imagine a thick sheet covering a marble statue.
+The more that statue is reduced in size, the less evident the statue’s shape becomes.
 However, if that statue stood taller and were projected, its shape would be even more evident.

 Thick Skin Rhinoplasty Recovery Process

-After undergoing thick-skinned rhinoplasty, some patients may experience prolonged swelling.
+After undergoing thick-skin rhinoplasty, some patients may experience prolonged swelling.
 In such cases, steroid injections may be given to facilitate the healing process, although it should be noted that recovery times vary from patient to patient.

 Can My Skin Be Too Thin for Rhinoplasty?